alison985/enova-career-ladder-backup/README.md

 * mangement - Manager Ladder

 # Structure
-Each position is meant the build on the position before it.
+Each position is meant to build on the position before it.
 So a Sr. Software Engineer II is expected to fulfill everything found in the Software Engineer I, II and Sr. Software Engineer I descriptions.

 The ladders also progress in terms of what each position impacts: starting with a project, moving to your team, core, SE, tech and, finally, to the company.